-- 3.12 The Code of Practice requires that the judgements that the Chief Finance Officer has made in applying the Council's Accounting Policies must be disclosed either with the Accounting Policies or in a separate note to the Accounts.
+- 3.11.
+The Code of Practice requires that the judgements that the Chief Finance Officer has made in applying the Council's Accounting Policies must be disclosed either with the Accounting Policies or in a separate note to the Accounts.
 The relevant judgements are those that have the most significant effect on the Accounts and hence these are known as Critical Accounting Judgements.
-Judgements that are made in arriving at estimates are not included here, rather these are included under a separate note, 'Key Sources of Estimation Uncertainty', discussed later in this report. - 3.13 Disclosure of such Critical Judgements is made to enable users of the Statement of Accounts to better understand how the Accounting Policies are applied and to make comparisons between authorities regarding the basis on which these judgements are made.
+Judgements that are made in arriving at estimates are not included here, rather these are included under a separate note, 'Key Sources of Estimation Uncertainty', discussed later in this report. - 3.12.
+Disclosure of such Critical Judgements is made to enable users of the Statement of Accounts to better understand how the Accounting Policies are applied and to make comparisons between authorities regarding the basis on which these judgements are made.
 It is also important that these disclosures include the judgements made to exclude material items which could impact on providing a 'true and fair' view, for example, not to treat a possible future transaction as a contingent asset/liability.
 (A contingent asset/liability is a potential economic benefit/loss that is dependent on future events out of the Council's control.
 Not knowing for certain whether these gains will materialise, or being able to determine their precise economic value, means these assets/liabilities cannot be recorded on the Council's balance sheet.
-They are instead reported in the notes to the Statement of Accounts provided that certain conditions are met). - 3.14 These arrangements have the effect of requiring the Council to justify the view that they have taken regarding significant transactions and balances by providing an appropriate explanation of the factors that were taken into account and any assumptions made when making the judgement, together with the outcome. - 3.15 The Council's Critical Accounting Judgements in the 2019/20 Statement of Accounts can be seen at Appendix C. These will be updated for 2020/21 as part of the process of completing the Statement of Accounts.
-It is anticipated that Covid-19 will have had a significant impact on these judgements, in particular in relation to item 2 Freedom Leisure Pensions risk.
-This is shown in the table below:
+They are instead reported in the notes to the Statement of Accounts provided that certain conditions are met). - 3.13.
+These arrangements have the effect of requiring the Council to justify the view that they have taken regarding significant transactions and balances by providing an appropriate explanation of the factors that were taken into account and any assumptions made when making the judgement, together with the outcome.

+3.14.
+The Council's Critical Accounting Judgements in the 2020/21 Statement of Accounts can be seen at Appendix C. These will be updated for 2021/22 as part of the process of completing the Statement of Accounts.

-Judgement 1% Low Risk from 2019/20 Accounts 5% Estimate based on 2019/20 Figures Maximum Commitment (Admission Agreement) Freedom Leisure Pension £79,212 £396,060 £677,870
+Judgement 1% Low Risk from 2020/21 Accounts 5% Estimate based on 2020/21 Figures Maximum Commitment (Admission Agreement) Freedom Leisure Pension £72,687 £363,434 £677,870

-3.16 The pension risk for the staff that transferred to the Garrick Trust is considered to be immaterial in financial terms and has therefore not been included in the table above.
-Item 3, NNDR appeals, is considered as part of the Key Sources of Estimation Uncertainty table later in this report:
+3.15.
+The pension risk for the staff that transferred to the Garrick Trust is no longer considered a risk due to the last active member of the scheme leaving and therefore will be removed from this section of the accounts.
+Item 3, NNDR appeals, is considered as part of the Key Sources of Estimation Uncertainty table later in this report.